Withycombe

-Withycombe is a village, civil parish, and former manor 2.5 mi south east of Dunster, and 5 mi from Minehead within the Exmoor National Park in the Somerset West and Taunton district of Somerset, England.
+Withycombe is a village, civil parish, and former manor 2.5 mi south east of Dunster, and 5 mi from Minehead within the Exmoor National Park in Somerset, England.
 The parish includes the village of Rodhuish.
 The manor house of the manor of Withycombe survives as Sandhill Farm.

 History

 The Domesday Book of 1086 lists Withycombe as one of the possessions of Geoffrey de Montbray, Bishop of Coutances, whose tenant there was Edmer.
 His heir was Robert Mowbray, who forfeited his estates to the crown for rebelling against William II, who regranted many of the Somerset estates to the Mohun family, henceforth feudal barons of Dunster.

 The manor of Withycombe was centred on the village.
 In about 1212 the manor was split into two separate sub-manors, which took various names over time, dependent on the family name of their lords.
 By the 16th century the names of the two manors were "Withycombe Wyke" (or Weeke, etc.) and "Withycombe Hadley".
 The former manor house of Withycombe Hadley survives as Court Place in the village of Withycombe.

 The Hadley family inherited the manor of Withycombe by marriage to the heiress of the Durborough family.
 The manor passed to the Lutterell family when Margaret Hadley married Thomas Luttrell in 1560.
 At some time before 1777 John Fownes Luttrell acquired the other sub-manor of Withycombe Weke, and thus the manor of Withycombe was unified to its pre-1212 position.

 On Rodhuish Common, within the parish, is a univallate Iron Age hill fort.

 Withycombe was part of the hundred of Carhampton.